dennis-hamester/aldrin/examples/broker/README.md

 argument to the broker.
 Other examples accept a `--bus` argument that allows them connect to brokers on other machines.

+When the `statistics` feature is enabled, the broker will print various statistics once per minute.

 ```
 Aldrin broker for the examples